joekrinke15/blog/_posts/2020-10-24-Deep-Learning-Basics.md

   <img src="https://raw.githubusercontent.com/joekrinke15/blog/master/img/layer300.png" width="450" />
 </p>

 You can see that the features get broader and less detailed as you move into the deeper layers of the network.
 This shows that the model is creating a more compact representation of the image.

-In terms of training,  I fed the images into he network in batches of 32 and trained for 4 total epochs.
+In terms of training, I fed the images into the network in batches of 32 and trained for 4 total epochs.
 This resulted in an end accuracy of 99.4% on the validation data.